Dre Campbell Farm

 Use this measurement as a guide when making larger batches of this plant-based repellent.
 That means you will use 15 drops for every cup of water.

-8. Milky Spores
+8. Milky Spore

 This natural treatment is a bacterium that attacks Japanese beetle white grubs in the soil.
 However, it may also work for June beetle grubs.

-The milky spores are applied to the soil.
+Milky spore is applied to the soil.
 After the grubs eat the spores, they will die in 7 to 21 days.

 This is a non-chemical treatment worth trying.
 It may be a viable, natural method for controlling June bugs.